As each year, the famous and creamily delicious Mont d’Or is back, finally… It gives us a good foretaste of the festive season.

 A seasonal cheese

 Unlike its Swiss version which is usually made with thermized milk, the Mont d’Or is made with unpasteurised milk.
-It is almost always sold in its original circular wooden box that gives this subtile and beautiful taste.

 How to enjoy a Mont d’Or!

 It’s a crucial question… Actually, there are 2 schools, the first recommends having it perfectly ripe with its delicious smooth and creamy texture, straight from the box.
 Dip in a hunk of fresh baguette and scoop it up, or slather it on with a spoon!
 It’s got a delicious nutty, earthy taste.
 You can even consider adding some cold cuts, cornichons and a nice salad and that’s it, you have a delicious and succulent meal to share with your friends!

 And the second prefers to enjoy it hot, baked.
 For more flavour garlic, a little wine and black pepper are usually added before cooking.
 Adding a drizzle of olive oil, truffle shavings or herbs is also possible, you can be creative.
 HERE are our Mont d'Or cooking tips.
 Once baked all you need is to dip bread, croutons, sausage, boiled potatoes or whatever you like as with a fondue.
 A great moment to share as well…

 According to the head of the Vacherin Mont D’Or association, about 70 tons are exported to Europe.
 It also reaches further afield to Japan, with five tons going to Canada and the US.
 150,000 individual 500g boxes across the whole planet is not much to go round!
 So make sure you will get yours while you can!